yst138451/vue-file-uploader/README.md

 ### `error(ex)`
 - `ex: Error`

-Emitted if file uploading exception occurs
+Emitted if any exception occurs during the whole process.

 ## License